Fitness reboot? Froboese swears by these three sports - Breaking Latest News

 3. Nordic Walking

 Another sport is Nordic Walking: This is a special form of walking that uses walking sticks as support.
 In Nordic walking, both arms and legs are moved, which leads to a coordinative movement pattern.
-Similar to swimming, beginners or returnees benefit from a joint-gentle sport that improves endurance and coordination and in which everyone can go at their own pace.
+Similar to swimming, beginners or returnees benefit from a sport that is easy on the joints, improves endurance and coordination and allows everyone to go at their own pace.
 Nordic walking also trains the entire body: up to 90 percent of the muscles are used here.

 In general, beginners should also note here that they should only walk at the beginning, i.e. walk, and only switch to sticks with increasing endurance.
 The reason for this is that an untrained body first has to learn how to tap into its fat reserves.
 With increasing fitness, the body lays thicker supply pipes from the fat to the muscle cells.
 The consequences: During sport, the body draws on its fat reserves as a source of energy more and more quickly.